Hong Wi

 Software Engineer @ Google Flow

 I'm a software engineer building Google Flow.
 I moved from South Korea 🇰🇷 to the U.S. at 16, barely able to say "how are you" out loud.
-My whole life has been choosing growth over comfort, and I'm finally documenting that journey, starting right here.
+Ever since then, my life has been about choosing growth over comfort, and I'm finally documenting that journey, starting right here.

 Why I Commute by Flight

-Every week, I fly from Seattle to the Bay Area to build Google Flow, and fly back home every weekend.
-Watch the story,
+Every week, I fly from Seattle to the Bay Area for work, and back home every weekend.
+Watch the story

 But I was coasting.
 The team was internal-facing infra with little room to grow or learn.
 I was so close to quitting Google altogether and going the startup route.
 I wanted the chaos, the growth, the feeling of building something that actually mattered to me.